Dicksonrsg/Dicksonrsg/README.md

 - 👋 Hi, I’m @Dicksonrsg
 - 👀 I’m interested in ... software development and DB management.
 - 🌱 I’m currently learning ...
-JavaScript, React and CSS.
+Python, Redis, Lambda and AWS.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...